 Ideally when you’re looking for a headless product, you want to look for one that offers a closely scoped integration with the framework you’re using.
 For example, a React integration would be compatible with a Next.js project, but a dedicated Next.js integration will leave you with less setup and maintenance to do.
 At first, this might not seem a big deal, but it has several benefits for developers.

-- These integrations are often of higher quality because there’s an entire team dedicated to looking after and improving them.
+1. These integrations are often of higher quality because there’s an entire team dedicated to looking after and improving them.

-- They have better support and faster bug fixes, again because another team is looking after it.
+2. They have better support and faster bug fixes, again because another team is looking after it.

-- More closely scoped integrations tend to make your life easier as a developer because all the niche parts of a framework are considered and accounted for by the development team, so you can mostly plug and play.
+3. More closely scoped integrations tend to make your life easier as a developer because all the niche parts of a framework are considered and accounted for by the development team, so you can mostly plug and play.

 How much flexibility do you need?

 Finally, does the headless product offer the right level of customization for your project both now and in the future?
 Right now, you might be happy with a product that just allows you to update text and images on the page using a fixed template (CMS).
-But, later on you might want a product that allows you to rearrange the building blocks of your website into any number of combinations by shifting entire sections of your website and reordering content without needing to involve a developer (website builder).
+But, later on you might want a product that allows you to rearrange the building blocks of your website into any number of combinations by shifting entire sections of your website and reordering content without needing to involve a developer (page builder).

 What are your end goals for your project?

 Whenever you’re building a new project, it’s important to consider how technology choices will impact business outcomes.
 Understanding what each type of headless product does best can help you understand how well it can support your goals.
 Headless CMSs are more versatile in their ability to accommodate mobile apps to websites, but there are trade offs to that flexibility, like looser integrations and less scoped user interfaces.
-Headless website builders trade that flexibility to provide the best possible experience for doing high-quality work on websites.
+Headless page builders trade that flexibility to provide the best possible experience for doing high-quality work on websites.

-Headless CMS vs headless website builder?
+Headless CMS vs Headless Page Builder?

-At this point, you may still be wondering how can I tell if a headless CMS or headless website builder is the right headless product for me.
+At this point, you may still be wondering how can I tell if a headless CMS or headless page builder is the right headless product for me.
 A good way to find the answer to this question is to think about where your content is going to be consumed and/or displayed to users.

-- If you focus on both apps and websites, many headless CMSs offer looser technology integrations and features that are great for reusing your content everywhere.
+• If you focus on both apps and websites, many headless CMSs offer looser technology integrations and features that are great for reusing your content everywhere.

 And of course, in both cases, you’ll find a boost in performance.
 From there, you can use other factors like budget, etc. to choose the right tool for you.